 Also worth mentioning is Medical Alert’s optional semi-annual and annual payment plans.
 Free shipping is included if using either of these payment plans.
 In addition, a free lockbox and one month of free service is included if opting for the annual payment plan.

 Overall, we think Medical Alert offers competitive pricing.
-However, if finding a low monthly fee is your number one priority, you may want to read our review of Bay Alarm Medical alert systems.
-We have found their medical alert systems to balance quality products with affordable prices.
+However, if finding a low monthly fee is your number one priority, you may want to look into Bay Alarm Medical.
+In our research and testing, we’ve found that Bay Alarm Medical alert systems balance quality products with affordable prices.